-As this year draws to a close and we get ready to ring in the new year, it’s a very good time to be developing your plan for the upcoming 12 months so that you hit the ground running in the new year.
+As this year draws to a close and we get ready to ring in the new year, it’s a very good time to develop your plan for the upcoming 12 months so that you hit the ground running in the new year.

 The purpose of your Annual Plan is to align your team and everyone in the business around a handful of priorities that, once completed, will move the business closer to achieving its 3–5-year targets and, ultimately, the long-term vision you have for your business.

-Your Annual Plan will provide inspired focus for your people and will serve as the foundation of each one of your Quarterly Plans.
+Your annual plan will provide an inspired focus for your people and will serve as the foundation of each one of your quarterly plans.

-There are five steps that you and your team should take to ensure that your Annual Plan will effectively connect your strategy to execution.
+There are five steps that you and your team should take to ensure that your annual plan effectively connects your strategy to execution.

 Step 1: Reflect on the Last Year

 A retrospective view of our past is one of our best sources of insight into how we might want to do things differently in the future.